 Weight loss is difficult at any time of the year, especially at Easter.
-This year Easter falls on April Fool’s Day which means pretending not to buy chocolate then revealing a sack load after 12 noon.
+This year Easter falls on April Fool’s Day, which means pretending not to buy chocolate then revealing a sack load after 12 noon.

 100 grams of chocolate contains 535 calories.
 This represents four servings according to chocolate manufacturers but most of us devour it in one sitting.

 We dislike being fat but are unwilling to alter our food intake to counteract weight gain.
 Easter is a time of feasting and eating chocolate regardless of we go to church or not.

 April Fool’s day is famous for playing tricks on people and making them look silly.
 All of the high jinks ends at 12 noon when the joker becomes the fool.

 One of the most famous stories featured on a BBC documentary programme called Panorama.
 The programme convincingly fooled viewers into believing that farmers harvest spaghetti in Switzerland.

 Demand for spaghetti plants forced the BBC to confess it was a hoax.
 Most people are wary of the day and try to avoid being the object of a joke.
 So getting up at lunchtime may be a good idea to avoid looking like a fool - that’s if no one puts frogs in your bed.

 Apart from being a magnificent marketing ploy to charge the earth for chocolate Easter eggs are symbolic for a number of reasons.
 Decorating eggs has always been symbolic of spring and the birth of new life.

 Chocolate eggs signify the end of winter and the beginning of new life and bring joy to our taste buds.
 It also marks the end of winter food and the beginning of a weight loss plan for summer.

 Avoiding chocolate and a roast dinner is impossible unless you choose to spend the day alone.
 Ditching your diet will only make you feel like a failure and show on the scales during the next weigh in.

-The best thing to do is to incorporate your treats into your weight loss plan and avoid overeating.
-Denying yourself chocolate will just increase cravings and result in you sneaking downstairs at midnight stealing everyone's eggs.
+Orlistat, Xenical and Alli are weight loss treatments that block the absorption of fat.
+You must avoid fatty foods while taking them or you will suffer unpleasant side effects.
 If you do overindulge don’t give up your diet by chomping on chocolate until it has all gone just go back to your diet plan as soon as you can.